 Graphic & Web Designer

-Tyler is an artist-designer in Fargo-Moorhead with a passion for visual storytelling.
-He’s the graphic & web designer for Fargo Public Schools (FPS) and spends his days creating visuals and managing websites throughout the district.
-Before joining FPS, he worked with web developers and advertising agencies around the Red River Valley and holds a Master of Art + Design, Bachelor of Fine Arts in Visual Art, and Bachelor of Science in Design Technology.
-He spends his time away from work experiencing the joys of life with his wife, two boys, and crazy dog.
-You might also catch him sketching ideas for personal art projects, exhibiting at comic book conventions, or intently studying cartoons and comics.
+Tyler is a Fargo-Moorhead-based designer and illustrator with a passion for visual storytelling and the arts.
+He’s the graphic & web designer for Trollwood and Fargo Public Schools (FPS), and spends his days creating visuals and managing websites throughout the district.
+Before joining FPS, he worked with web developers and advertising agencies across the Red River Valley and holds a Master of Art + Design from NC State University, a BFA in Visual Art, and a BS in Design Technology from Bemidji State University.
+He spends his free time experiencing the joys of life with his wife, two boys, and crazy dog.
+You might also catch him exhibiting at comic book conventions, sketching ideas for personal work, or intently studying cartoons and comics.

 ADAM WATTS